neuefische/web-exercises/sessions/js-basics-and-variables/lifetime-calculator/README.md

 ## Task

 Checkout the `index.js` file and follow the instructions.
-You can run your code int the terminal with the command:
+You can run your code in the terminal with the command:

 ```bash
 node index.js <your age>